ConfyShooter/SoftwareEngineering2021/README.md

 # ProjectSE2021
 _Repository of team 20 of the Software Engineering course A.Y.
 21/22_
+This repository contains an educational project made for the course Software Engineering which task was the realization od scientific programmable calculator.

 ### ✦ First delivery - Sun.
 November 21: